 In the early 90s, I was at the height of my Sci-fi geekdom.
 I watched and re-watched Star Trek and Star Wars movies with unhealthy regularity.
 The video games that the franchises were producing in the early 90s were also filling my daily quota of science fiction.
 Resisting the entreaties of my parents to go out into the summer sun, I preferred to stay in a darkened room and lose myself in these cherished universes.
 Some would say it was an unhealthy hobby for a teenager, and they could be right…if it wasn’t for the fact that I played competitive football at least twice and week, and worked part-time jobs that is.
 However, the memories I have playing these games with a childhood chum (who I shall refer to as MC), are not to be discarded lightly.

 Star Wars: Dark Forces is a first-person shooter developed and published by Lucasart in 1995 for MS-DOS and Macintosh.
 A year later it was released for PlayStation.
 In 2009 it was re-released on Steam.
-The version I played was for the PC.
+The version I played for this review was for the PC.

 You play as Kyle Katarn, who is studying agricultural mechanics with the intention of working in the family business.
 Whilst at the academy, he is told that his parents were killed by the Rebels, causing him to enlist in the Imperial Army.
 Whilst working for the Imperial Army he meets Jan Ors, a double agent working for the Rebels.
 She informs Katarn that it was an Empire raid killed his parents.
 With the truth known, he helps Ors escape.
 He then becomes mercenary and begins to take on jobs for the Rebel Alliance.